Amanbig/jac_chat_bot/README.md

 ## 📝 Usage

 1. Open the application in your browser
-2. Type your question about JAC admissions in the input field
+2. Type your question about NDMC  in the input field
 3. Press Enter or click the send button
 4. View the bot's response with relevant information and sources
 5. Continue the conversation as needed